 What Do Dogs Eat?

 Just like us, our dogs are what they eat.
-Their happiness relies on them being healthy; the easiest way to achieve this is to ensure they’re being fed a nutritionally balanced diet.
+Their happiness relies on them being healthy and one of the easiest way to achieve this is to ensure they’re being fed a nutritionally balanced diet.

-Whether it’s wet food, dry food or homemade food, our pets require the same benefits from their diet as what we require as humans, including:
+Whether it’s wet, dry, raw or homemade food, our pets require the same benefits from their diet as what we require as humans, including:

 - Vitamins & Minerals

-There are many different varieties of food available that cater to your pet’s needs depending on their breed, age and condition.
-Consider the different types when deciding what you should feed your dog.
+There are many different varieties of food available that cater to your pet’s needs depending on their breed, age and health.
+Consider the different types when deciding what you should feed your dog..

 Breed specific dog food